Media

 Octogon

-The heyday of neon advertising began in 1970, at which time the neonization of Budapest was ordered.
+The heyday of neon advertising began in 1970 when the neonification of Budapest was ordered.
 Neon advertisements were made and repaired by the Neon Equipment Manufacturing Company.
-At the time of the change of regime, the company ceased to exist without a legal successor, after which the rapid decline of neon advertisements began.
+The company ceased to exist without a legal successor at the time of the regime change, after which the rapid decline of neon advertising began.

 Article